 Shower Base Tiling with Large Format Tiles in Warsaw

-Large format tiles on a shower base mean fewer grout lines, a clean look, and the feel of a seamless surface.
-But working with 60×120 or 80×160 cm tiles on a shower base demands precise cutting, correct fall to the drain, and specialist adhesive.
-A millimetre off — and water pools instead of flowing to the drain.
-We install large format tiles on shower bases across Warsaw — from Mokotow to Bielany.
+Large format tiles on a shower base give you fewer grout joints, a tidy appearance, and the impression of one continuous surface.
+But laying 60×120 or 80×160 cm tiles on a shower base calls for accurate cutting, proper slope to the drain, and the right specialist adhesive.
+Be out by even a millimetre — and water sits there instead of running into the drain.
+We fit large format tiles on shower bases all over Warsaw — from Mokotow to Bielany.

 How much does it cost and what affects the price

-The cost of large format shower base tiling depends on the base size, cutting complexity, and tile type.
-Porcelain stoneware 60×120 and sintered stone slabs 80×160 involve different levels of work: the bigger the format, the harder it is to fit around the drain and slopes.
-If the base has a non-standard shape or recesses — extra cutting time is needed.
-Adhesive for large format (Mapei Keraflex Maxi, Ceresit CM 17) costs more than standard.
-Materials are charged separately; labour includes fixings and consumables.
-Current prices are in the table below.
+The price of tiling a shower base with large format depends on the size of the base, how complicated the cuts are, and what kind of tile is being used.
+Porcelain stoneware 60×120 and sintered stone slabs 80×160 require a different amount of labour: the larger the tile, the more difficult it is to fit neatly around the drain and the slopes.
+If the base is an unusual shape or has recesses — more time goes into cutting.
+Adhesive for large format (Mapei Keraflex Maxi, Ceresit CM 17) is pricier than regular adhesive.
+Materials are billed separately; labour covers fixings and consumables.
+You can see current prices in the table below.

 How the on-site work goes

-- Measuring the base and assessing the substrate.
-We check the screed with a spirit level — any deviation over 2 mm per metre needs levelling.
-We verify that the fall to the drain is correct.
+1. Measuring the base and checking the substrate.
+We inspect the screed with a spirit level — anything over 2 mm per metre has to be levelled out.
+We also make sure the slope to the drain is right.

-- If the fall is insufficient — we correct it with self-levelling compound or manually using screeding rails.
-The standard is a 1-1.5% gradient towards the drain.
+2. If the slope is too small — we adjust it with self-levelling compound or by hand using screeding rails.
+The standard is a 1-1.5% fall towards the drain.

-- Two coats of primer on the substrate.
-On a shower base, waterproofing is mandatory: Mapei Mapelastic or Weber.tec 822 membrane, with sealing tape on all corners and wall junctions.
+3. Two coats of primer on the substrate.
+On a shower base, waterproofing is non-negotiable: Mapei Mapelastic or Weber.tec 822 membrane, with sealing tape on every corner and wall junction.

-- Dry-laying the tiles — we work out how the format sits, where the cuts fall, and how to work around the drain.
-Large format needs planning so that the cut at the drain looks neat.
+4. Dry-laying the tiles — we figure out how the format lands, where the cuts will be, and how to deal with the drain.
+Large format has to be planned so the cut around the drain looks clean.

-- We apply adhesive with a 10-12 mm notched trowel to both the substrate and the tile back (back-buttering is mandatory for tiles from 60 cm).
+5. We spread adhesive with a 10-12 mm notched trowel on both the substrate and the back of the tile (back-buttering is required for tiles from 60 cm).
 We use flexible adhesive: Mapei Keraflex Maxi or Ceresit CM 17.

-- We lay the tile and set the levelling system (LLS clips).
-We check the fall to the drain at every stage.
+6. We place the tile and fit the levelling system (LLS clips).
+At each stage, we check the fall towards the drain.

-- After 24 hours — grouting with epoxy grout (Mapei Kerapoxy or Litokol Starlike).
-On a shower base, standard cement grout does not last — water washes it out within a couple of months.
-Wall-to-floor junctions get colour-matched silicone sealant.
+7. After 24 hours — grouting with epoxy grout (Mapei Kerapoxy or Litokol Starlike).
+On a shower base, ordinary cement grout does not hold up — water washes it out after a couple of months.
+Wall-to-floor junctions are sealed with colour-matched silicone.

 Common mistakes when tiling a shower base with large format

-- Using standard C1 adhesive for large format — the tile comes loose within six months.
+• Using regular C1 adhesive for large format — the tile starts coming away within six months.
 Tiles from 60 cm need at least C2 rated S1 (flexible).

-- Setting the fall by eye without a level or straightedge — water stands in corners and never reaches the drain.
+• Setting the slope by eye without a level or straightedge — water stays in the corners and never gets to the drain.

-- Skipping waterproofing and relying on the tiles alone — water gets through grout joints and destroys the screed, and the neighbour downstairs gets stains on the ceiling.
+• Leaving out waterproofing and trusting the tiles alone — water passes through grout joints and wrecks the screed, and the neighbour downstairs ends up with stains on the ceiling.

-- Using regular cement grout instead of epoxy — within 2-3 months the joints darken, crack, and start letting water through.
+• Using normal cement grout instead of epoxy — after 2-3 months the joints go dark, crack, and begin to let water through.

-- Not back-buttering — voids remain under the tile, and it cracks under load.
+• Skipping back-buttering — empty spots stay under the tile, and it cracks under load.

-- Cutting large format with an angle grinder without a guide — chips on the face, uneven cut.
+• Cutting large format with an angle grinder and no guide — chipped surface, rough cut.

-- Forgetting the perimeter expansion joint — when tiles expand with temperature changes they press against the wall and crack.
+• Forgetting the perimeter expansion joint — when the tiles move with temperature changes they push against the wall and crack.

-- Installing a point drain in the centre of a large format tile — you end up making four cuts with slopes.
-A linear drain against the wall is simpler and more elegant.
+• Fitting a point drain in the middle of a large format tile — that means four cuts with slopes.
+A linear drain against the wall is easier and looks better.

 What to prepare before the technician arrives

-- Make sure the shower base screed is complete and dry (at least 7 days for cement-based).
+• Make sure the shower base screed is finished and dry (at least 7 days for cement-based).

-- The drain must be installed and connected to the waste pipe — tiling is done around it.
+• The drain must already be fitted and connected to the waste pipe — tiling is done around it.

-- Buy tiles with a 10-15% surplus — large format produces more waste when cutting.
+• Buy tiles with a 10-15% extra allowance — large format creates more waste during cutting.

-- Check that all tiles are from the same batch — shade can vary between batches.
+• Check that all tiles come from the same batch — colour can differ between batches.

-- Have large format adhesive ready (C2 S1): Mapei Keraflex Maxi, Ceresit CM 17 or equivalent.
+• Have adhesive for large format ready (C2 S1): Mapei Keraflex Maxi, Ceresit CM 17 or equivalent.

-- Epoxy grout (Mapei Kerapoxy, Litokol Starlike) — agree the colour in advance.
+• Epoxy grout (Mapei Kerapoxy, Litokol Starlike) — agree the colour beforehand.

-- Waterproofing membrane and corner tape — if waterproofing has not been done yet.
+• Waterproofing membrane and corner tape — if waterproofing has not been completed yet.

-- Provide access details: intercom code, floor, ability to bring in equipment.
+• Provide access details: intercom code, floor, whether equipment can be brought in easily.

 A real case from Warsaw

-A client in the Ursynow district was renovating a bathroom in a new-build — a walk-in shower zone with no tray, just a screed with a fall and a Viega linear drain against the wall.
-He chose Paradyż 60×120 porcelain stoneware in a concrete finish — minimal grout lines and a modern look.
-The tricky part was that the drain was off-centre, shifted into the corner — we had to plan the layout so that the cut at the drain was symmetrical.
-We primed the substrate and applied two coats of Mapei Mapelastic with tape on every corner and wall junction.
-Adhesive — Mapei Keraflex Maxi, back-buttered with a 12 mm notched trowel.
-The fall to the drain was set at 1.2% — water clears in seconds, no pooling anywhere.
+A client in the Ursynow district was renovating a bathroom in a new-build — a walk-in shower area with no tray, only a screed with a fall and a Viega linear drain by the wall.
+He picked Paradyż 60×120 porcelain stoneware with a concrete finish — very few grout joints and a modern look.
+The difficult bit was that the drain was off-centre, pushed into the corner — we had to plan the layout so the cut at the drain came out symmetrical.
+We primed the substrate and put on two coats of Mapei Mapelastic with tape at every corner and wall junction.
+Adhesive — Mapei Keraflex Maxi, back-buttered using a 12 mm notched trowel.
+The slope to the drain was set at 1.2% — water disappears in seconds, with no pooling anywhere.
 Grout — Mapei Kerapoxy Design in anthracite.
 Wall junction — Mapei Mapesil AC.
 The whole job took two days.
-The client has been using the shower for four months — zero leaks, grout looks brand new.
+The client has been using the shower for four months — zero leaks, and the grout still looks brand new.

 Frequently asked questions